 - 1. Open 'promises.cf' by clicking it in the policy listing on the left - 2.
-Uncomment the corresponding line by removing the hash tag (#) in front of them checking the reports for updates).
-You can check that the policy has been run by searching for its handle in a report: open the 'Report finder' as shown previously, scroll to and click Compliance by promise, enter the handle ('pilot_simple_custom_report_policy') in the 'By handle' query field and click Generate.
+Uncomment the corresponding line by removing the hash tag (#) in front of it (only if you have created and saved the file as instructed above)